Paige Cognetti: Political career

-Prior to Cognetti's run for Scranton mayor, she served as a director of the Scranton School Board as well as a special assistant to Pennsylvania's then state auditor, Eugene DePasquale.
-She has run on reform and pragmatism platforms: at the school board, she criticized Scranton's no-bid school bus contracts and unapproved payments to contractors.
-For her mayoral bid, she focused on investments and budgets for local businesses, education, and infrastructure.
+Cognetti was appointed to the Scranton School Board in 2017, but later resigned in December 2018 to become a special assistant to Pennsylvania's then state auditor, Eugene DePasquale.
+She has run on reform and pragmatism platforms; on the school board, she criticized Scranton's no-bid school bus contracts and unapproved payments to contractors.

 Mayor of Scranton

 In 2019, Cognetti ran in the Scranton mayoral special to finish the term of former Scranton mayor Bill Courtright, who pleaded guilty to corruption charges in July of that year.
-Cognetti, previously a life long Democrat, ran as an independent after she deemed the closed caucus system of nomination used by the local Democratic Party as not in favor of the people.
+Cognetti, previously a lifelong Democrat, ran as an independent after she deemed the closed caucus system of nomination used by the local Democratic Party as not in favor of the people.
+She focused on investments and budgets for local businesses, education, and infrastructure.
 Cognetti won the special election with 36% of the vote.

-Cognetti ran for reelection to a full term in 2021 as a Democrat and won in a landslide.
+Cognetti ran for election to a full term in 2021 as a Democrat and won in a landslide.

+In 2024, President Joe Biden appointed Cognetti to the United States Trade Representative's Advisory Committee for Trade Policy and Negotiations.

+2026 U.S. House campaign

+On September 2, 2025, she announced a run for Pennsylvania's 8th congressional district in 2026, aiming to unseat Republican incumbent Representative Rob Bresnahan.

+Cognetti identified as a progressive independent in 2019.
+Cognetti is involved with the Majority Democrats PAC.

+Personal life

+She is married to Ryan Cognetti and has two children.